 I am a digital advertising girl by profession, and I’ve worked on a lot of digital campaigns with a variety of brands in India.
 Writing, however, is my first love.
 I started blogging in 2006 and have been going at it since then.
-The reason I started blogging is because I read about it in an article one day and wanted to immediately try it, because it sounded like fun and I had an urge to be heard and read by people.
+The reason I started blogging is that I read about it in an article one day and wanted to immediately try it because it sounded like fun and I had an urge to be heard and read by people.
 It has been a good journey ever since, and I relish it.

 When you’re traveling around Asia, is it challenging to deal with changing currencies in various countries?
 How do you overcome these challenges?

 Oh yes, mainly because I’m pretty bad at quick math.
 So I take my own sweet time to fish out my phone, go to the calculator, and then convert.
 However, carrying travel cards is something I am beginning to love.
 They are easy to get and easier to use.

 Name one tip for saving money while traveling with kids that many people may not know about.

 My daughter is four years old, and the best tip to save money when traveling with kids around this age is to go for apartments with kitchens or service apartments instead of fancy hotels.
 It’s better to get some staples and some fresh vegetables/fruits to make a few meals instead of the kids eating out all the time.
 This saves a lot of money and also comes with the satisfaction of feeding your kids good, fresh, and healthy food.

 When you do go on vacation, what types of amenities, activities, or experiences do you like to spend a little extra money on?

 Adventure activities.
 I am not the kind to spend a lot of spa treatments, fine dining, or an evening of drinking and partying.
 But show me an adventure activity and I can’t stay away.
 From skydiving in Israel to mountain biking in the Himalayas, I have tried everything.